OBOAcademy/obook/docs/explanation/taxon-constraints-explainer.md

 ### Taxon restriction modeling

-We can start by adding the two taxon restrictions to the ontology, like so:
+We can start by modeling the two taxon restrictions in the ontology like so:
 - 'hair' 'in_taxon' 'Mammalia': `'hair' SubClassOf (in_taxon some 'Mammalia')`
 - 'whisker' 'never_in_taxon' 'Mammalia': `'whisker' SubClassOf (not (in_taxon some 'Hominidae'))`